 For working with the collections of ‘Mann Maps’ at the Kalakriti Archives in Hyderabad, Telangana.
 The Kalakriti Archives house the largest collection of maps in India.
-Sirisha will conduct research on these maps of Hyderabad city commissioned by the Nizam of Hyderabad in 1908 after the devastating floods in the city, which were created under the supervision of Leonard Munn, the chief inspector of mines under the Nizam regime.
-The study proposes to use the survey maps as tools to explore the non-physical aspects of the city’s topography.
-Using landscape as text, and oral histories, the project will provide insights into the social and cultural geographies of particular neighbourhoods in the city.
-The outcomes could include a series of events like lectures, discussions, workshops, and a paper.
-She will also think of organising ‘city walks’ in select areas of the city.
+Shikha will conduct research on these maps of Hyderabad city commissioned by the Nizam of Hyderabad in 1908 after the devastating floods in the city, which were created under the supervision of Leonard Munn, the chief inspector of mines under the Nizam regime.
+The research aims at studying both the idea of map-making and cartography on the one hand, and the interaction between the map and its user on the other, in an attempt to understand the human experience of maps.
+The outcomes could include a video art installation, a publication, workshops, talks and events through the fellowship period.